tsvwg/draft-udp-options-dplpmtud/README.md

 # DPLPMTUD for UDP Options

 ## draft-fairhurst-udp-options-dplpmtud
-This repository is used to work on a method to conpensate for middle boxes mis calculating checksums when processing UDP Options.
+This repositiory contains an IETF work in progress document that covers the implementation of RFC8899 (DPLPMTUD) for UDP Options.

+The authors encourage comments and suggestion here via github issues and via email.

 The `.xml` source file can be processed by [xml2rfc](http://xml2rfc.tools.ietf.org).
 You can access the current unsubmitted version rendered as